 - Have the flyer or poster approved before making copies

-- Adhere to the maximum size of 3′ x 6′
+- Adhere to the maximum banner size of 3′ x 6′

-- Clearly identify the name of the sponsoring department or organization
+- Clearly identify the name of the sponsoring RSO

 - Ensure wording is clear and correct; for example, “proceeds” versus “net proceeds” for fundraisers